 I visited Japan for the first time a few years ago but, due to the limited time, I stayed only in Tokyo.
 This time I had the chance to explore the countryside of Japan in Hokkaido and all I can say is that it’s amazing!

 What to do in Hokkaido

-Hokkaido is famous for the amazing landscapes both in Winter and in Summer.
+Hokkaido is famous for its amazing landscapes both in Winter and in Summer.
 In my article, I mention several places you might have never heard of.
 For an easy reference, you can find them on this map.
 Two of them are called Furano and Biei, about two and a half hours from Sapporo.

 Pictures of Hokkaido

 Let me show you 15 pictures that will make you want to visit this beautiful island in Northern Japan.

 Snapdragon flowers, paraglider, a volcano on background, and people taking selfies.
 What else do you need to take the perfect picture?